-Amongst the most interesting squares in Livorno two are impossible to miss - the Piazza Municipio and the Piazza Grande.
-The first is the main arriving and departing sites for the shuttles that bring cruise ship passengers from the port to the city centre.
-The latter, is right next to the first one and is the main square of Livorno, its heart and a traffic hub.
-In and around these two squares you will find most basic services: a Tourist Information Centre (in Piazza Municipio); an ATM (Bancomat of the UniCreditBanca) and a Money Exchange Bureau on Via Claudio Cogoramo, the small street between Piazza Municipio and Pizza Grande; and, last but not least, the bus stops in Piazza Grande that will take you to the Railway Station or, if travelling south, to the Aquarium, the Terraza Mascagni and as far as Montenero.
+In and around these two squares you will find most basic services: a Tourist Information Center (in Piazza del Municipio), an ATM (Bancomat of the UniCreditBanca) and a Money Exchange Bureau on Via Claudio Cogorano, a small street between Piazza del Municipio and Piazza Grande.
+Last but not least, all major public buses have stops in Via Grande that will take you to the Railway Station or, if traveling south, to the Aquarium, the Terrazza Mascagni and as far as Montenero.

-Editor Points: This is the arriving point for the shuttle buses transporting cruise ships passengers form the port.
-If you place yourself with your back to the town hall, you would be able to imagine the lenght of the old Piazza Grande as it streched all the way to the Cathedral.
-But after the World War II bombings the huge sqaure was divided in two and the smaller was named Piazza Municipio.
+This is the arriving point for the shuttle buses transporting cruise ships passengers form the port.
+If you place yourself with your back to the town hall, you would be able to imagine the length of the old Piazza Grande as it stretched all the way to the Cathedral.
+But after the World War II bombings the huge square was divided in two and the smaller was named Piazza Municipio.
 Besides the Town Hall, two other buildings stand out - the Palazzo Granducale and the huge Palazzo della Dogana.

 |Highlights:||Palazzo Comunnale (or Municipali), Palazzo della Dogana and Palazzo Granducale.|